TL;DR

 - Integration with file storage tools like Dropbox and Google Drive

-There’s a free version for personal use, or business pricing starts from $40/user per month.
+There’s a free trial for personal use, or business pricing begins from $199/month for 15 free users.

-GoVisually is the simplest proofing solution for feedback on designs, PDFs and video content.
-Invite unlimited reviewers by sharing a link and they’ll be able to annotate, comment, request changes, or approve documents in seconds.
+GoVisually is the simplest proofing and creative feedback tool for collecting customer feedback on designs, PDFs, and video content.
+Invite unlimited reviewers to use this customer feedback tool by sharing a link.

 Key features:

-- Share your files with unlimited reviewers and make getting feedback and approval easy.
+- Share your files with unlimited reviewers and make collecting customer feedback and approval easy.

 - Keep all your file versions organized in one space.
 They will be categorized and labeled so you’ll never mix them up.